StephaneTrebel/the-good-docs-templates/CONTRIBUTING.md

     <td><a href="#adopt-a-template">Adopt a template</a></td>
     <td><ul>
           <li>Join a template working group.</li>
-          <li>Work with a template working group lead and your group to decide which template or method project you'll work on.</li>
+          <li>Work with a template working group lead and your group to decide which template or tactic project you'll work on.</li>
-          <li>Assign yourself to the corresponding issue for that template or method.
+          <li>Assign yourself to the corresponding issue for that template or tactic.
 Note that this requires a <a href="https://gitlab.com/users/sign_up">GitLab account</a> and you need to be added as a member of the template repository.</li>
           <li>Use the Google Docs attached to that issue to compose the drafts of the template file deliverables.</li>
         </ul>
     </td>
-    <td>This phase is considered complete when you assign yourself to the issue tracking your template or method project.</td>
+    <td>This phase is considered complete when you assign yourself to the issue tracking your template or tactic project.</td>
   </tr>
   <tr>
     <td>3</td>